 - The Horizon Fitness 7.0 Advanced Training Smart Treadmill

 The Top Six Best Treadmills for a Heavy Person

 Below are my top picks for the best treadmill for the larger person.
 Let me start off with my personal favorite, the impressive although a little pricey Life Fitness T5.

-In my opinion, the best treadmill for a heavy person and a well built heavy duty treadmill.
+In our opinion, the best treadmill for a heavy person and a well built heavy duty treadmill.
 With a large maximum user weight limit of 400 pound, it’s ideally suited to those of a larger constitution.

 It allows you to train on three different surfaces because of the firmness settings.
 As well as remembering your preferred walk, jog and run speeds.

 The company Life Fitness has been making quality fitness products both commercially and for the home, for over 45 years, so it’s no surprise that the T5 treadmill is expertly made and designed for home exercisers and especially those looking for a high weight capacity.

 The compatibility with Android and iPhone means you can connect to a growing number of partnered apps like MyFitnessPal, Nike, RunFit Apple Health, Garmin and Fitbit.

 Using interactive apps like RunSocial provides an outstanding virtual workout experience that will distract you from the effort of getting fit as you run through the hills of Tuscany, overtaking other users from around the world.
 Great fun.

 - Dimensions: 79.5 inches by 32 inches by 61 inches